 Remedy: Water regularly including watering deeply once a week in most soils.
 During hot periods or if you are growing on sandy soil then you may even need to water more frequently.

 Whether you are growing carrots in pots, the ground or in raised beds taking these 6 requirements into account should lead you to a much healthier crop of carrots.
 Best of luck!

-Fun Carrot Fact: Cooking carrots is better for you than eating raw carrots
+Fun Carrot Fact: Cooked carrots are better for you than raw carrots

 Cooking carrots releases hidden pockets of beta-carotene.
 Eating carrots raw only gives you three percent of this substance, but when you heat them up they release closer to 40 percent.

 How to Plant Sweet Peas in Winter